inder18000/inderitsolutions/content/posts/basic-rules-for-walking-in-the-mountains.md

 ---
-title: Basic Rules For Walking In The Mountains
+title: SUCCESS STARTS WITH Inder IT Solution
 date: '2019-04-09'
 thumb_img_path: /images/image1.jpg
 content_img_path: images/1.jpg
 excerpt: >-
-  SUCCESS STARTS WITH Inder IT Solution Consultants We are a Business Process Outsourcing player, committed to deliver strategic goals and to help our clients in enhancing, broadening, and deepening the relationship and to add value to their portfolio.
+  We are a Business Process Outsourcing player, committed to deliver strategic goals and to help our clients in enhancing, broadening, and deepening the relationship and to add value to their portfolio.
 layout: post
 ---